 The Raffles Hotel was officially declared a national monument by the Singapore government in 1987.
 Originally a privately owned beach house, built in the 1830s, today it stands proud as a colonial-style luxury hotel hosting a rather wealthy clientele including celebrities, royalty and dignitaries.

 Established by Armenian hoteliers, the Sarkies Brothers in 1887, Raffles in Singapore was the first hotel in the region to have electric lights.
 Over the years additional wings, a veranda, ballroom, bar and billiards room have been built, amounting to the luxury class hotel it is today (more than 5 stars).
 Fitting for a hotel named after the founder of modern Singapore, British statesman Sir Thomas Stamford Raffles.
+Our Singapore bus tour will drop you right outside so you can easily take in the luxury of one of Singapore's most famous hotels.

 The fabled tiger